-Join us for an evening about integrated beneficial management practices you can use on your farm.
-Cover cropping and rotational grazing can help to build soil, sequester carbon, improve pastures and animal health, increase crop yields and create a diversified ecosystem where plants and animals can thrive.
+Beneficial management practices, like cover cropping and rotational grazing, can help to build soil, sequester carbon, improve pastures and animal health, increase crop yields and create a diversified ecosystem where plants and animals can thrive.

 At this event, we took a virtual tour of Fresh Valley Farms, a fourth-generation, certified organic farm in the North Okanagan selling nutrient-dense, pasture-raised, and certified organic meats and garlic throughout the North and Central Okanagan Valley.
 Steve Meggait and Annelise Grube-Cavers raise certified organic beef, chicken, turkey, and heritage pork on pasture.
 The farm uses all-natural, regenerative systems, with an emphasis on animal welfare.

 This event is supported by the BC Climate Agri-Solutions Fund (BCCAF).
 Funding for BCCAF has been provided by Agriculture and Agri-Food Canada through the Agricultural Climate Solutions – On-Farm Climate Action Fund.
 BCCAF is delivered by the Investment Agriculture Foundation.
 To learn more about BCCAF, visit www.bccaf.ca.